FileWave Anywhere Help Menus

 How

-To import a file, we will:
+To import a file:

 "Serial Number","OS Type","Device Name",comment,location,asset_tag